aws-samples/aws-secure-environment-accelerator/docs/misc/index.md

 Password resets via RDWeb access needs to be enabled.
 Within IIS on `rds-web.cloud.local`, set `PasswordChangeEnabled` to `true` under `Default Web Site/RDweb/Pages > Application Settings`.

 Users can now navigate to `/Rdweb/Pages/en-us/password.aspx` on `rds-web.cloud.local` to initiate a password reset.

+### 1.4.
+Perimeter Network / Load Balancer

+Access to the RDWeb instance in the `Web` subnet of the `Central` VPC from an on-premises network can be configured in the standard manner for the _AWS Secure Environment Architecture_ (i.e. via the Perimeter network and NGFW appliances, and with traffic forwarded to an Application Load Balancer in the `Central` VPC from the NGFW).
+The NGFW routing rules should enforce on-prem connectivity only for these connections.